arcchiebald/my-cs50x/README.md

 ## Final Project: GraphLearn 📊🐍

-For my final project, I developed **GraphLearn**, a powerful graph plotter written in Python.
+For my final project, I developed first version of **GraphLearn**, a powerful graph plotter written in Python.
 GraphLearn allows users to create, customize, and visualize various types of graphs with ease.
 It aims to provide a user-friendly interface for learning and experimenting with data visualization.
+I certainly plan to continue this project, so stay tuned!

 Feel free to explore the projects and check out the code.
 Any feedback or contributions are welcome! 😊